Attendance & Punctuality matters at Skilts!

 If your child is unwell or is unable to attend school for some other reason you must ring the school office with an explanation.
 01527 853851 (option1).
 This enables the office administrator to mark the attendance as authorised.
 If we don’t know why a child is absent we will try to contact you but the attendance will be marked as unauthorised.
 Unauthorised absence requires us to follow up by law because children with high levels of unauthorised absence are often unsafe.
 We always need to understand the reasons for absence so we are in a better position to help you with your child.

 All attendance is monitored initially by the class teacher who marks the school register twice a day and passes any concerns to the Children Causing Concern group.
-They will identify which children enter the “Spotlighting” programme for families who need to improve their child’s attendance at school.
+They will identify which children enter the “Fast Track to Attendance” programme for families who need to improve their child’s attendance at school.
 The leader of safeguarding in the school is a member of the children causing concern group and therefore kept informed of all attendance issues.

 Sometimes there may be a problem and school transport is unable to get your child to school.
 It may be possible in these circumstances for you to accompany your child to school or to the Maypole by bus or Redditch by train.
 In these circumstances we would always try to help to get your child to school.
 You would need to have made a prior arrangement to make sure someone is available to collect your child.
 All arrangements are made via the school office, ring the number shown above.